-Any student enrolling in courses offered by the College of Liberal Arts and Sciences is expected to follow the rules and deadlines specified in the General Catalog and the current Schedule of Classes.
+Any student enrolling in courses offered by CLAS is expected to follow the rules and deadlines specified in the General Catalog and the current Schedule of Classes.
 Students are urged to meet with their departmental academic advisors before registration.
-Students with additional questions or problems are also urged to meet with advisors in the college office, SS 111, regarding the academic rules of the college and the university.
+Students with additional questions or problems are also urged to meet with advisors in the Office for Academic Programs, SS 111, regarding the academic rules of the college and the university.